USS Wolverine (IX-64): Naval service

 In 1941, prior to American entry into World War II, the need to be able to train pilots in aircraft carrier takeoffs and landings became an area of concern.
 There were a limited number of aircraft carriers available and these were assigned to front line duties.
 Commander Richard F. Whitehead made the initial proposal of converting lake steamers into training aircraft carriers but his idea was met with little interest.
-Following the Japanese attack on Pearl Harbor his proposal was fast tracked by Admiral Ernest J. King Chief of Naval Operations.
+Following the Japanese attack on Pearl Harbor his proposal was fast tracked by Chief of Naval Operations Admiral Ernest J. King.
 The option of using a lake steamer decided upon for a number of reasons including that a new ship wouldn't have to be built from scratch which would free up resources for other ship production and that a suitable size ocean vessel or an existing aircraft carrier was too wide to fit through the Welland Canal.